AI Models

 Yaplet integrates with leading AI providers through a unified interface.
 You don't need API keys or separate accounts — all provider access is managed through your Yaplet subscription.

 Every AI operation consumes tokens — small units of text that models process.
-Yaplet tracks usage across all features and bills using a unified currency called Yaplet Tokens.
+Yaplet tracks usage across all features and bills using a unified currency called Yaplet Credits.

 Tokens are consumed